deeptools/pyGenomeTracks/docs/content/installation.rst

 You are highly recommended to use `conda install` rather than the following complicated steps.

 1. Install the requirements listed above in the "requirements" section.
-This is done automatically by `pip`.
+This is done automatically by `pip` (except BEDTools).

 2. Download source code
 ::